Subdivision-Based Mesh Convolution Networks

 Face based methods focus on how to efficiently and effectively gather information from neighboring faces.
-Xu et al.~\shortcite{DBLP:conf/iccv/XuDZ17} propose a rotationally-invariant face based method considering $k$-ring neighbors, guided by face curvature, to define convolution on meshes.
-Lian et al.~\shortcite{DBLP:conf/miccai/LianWWLDKS19} propose MeshNet; it adopts graph-constrained mesh-cell nodes to integrate local-to-global geometric features.
-MeshNet~\cite{DBLP:conf/aaai/FengFYZG19} learns the spatial and structural features of a face by aggregating its 1-ring neighbors using two mesh convolutional layers.
-DNF-Net~\cite{DBLP:journals/corr/abs-2006-15510} denoises mesh normals on cropped local patches using multi-scale embedding and a residual learning strategy. \revise{TextureNet~\cite{DBLP:conf/cvpr/HuangZYFNG19} parameterizes mesh patches and high-resolution textures as quadrilaterals to employ grid convolution.
-However, extra effort must be made to remove singularities and directional ambiguity.}
+Xu et al.~\shortcite{DBLP:conf/iccv/XuDZ17} propose a rotationally-invariant face based method considering $k$-ring neighbors for defining convolution on meshes; it is guided by face curvature.
+MeshSNet, proposed by Lian et al.~\shortcite{DBLP:conf/miccai/LianWWLDKS19}, adopts graph-constrained mesh-cell nodes to integrate local-to-global geometric features.
+MeshNet~\cite{DBLP:conf/aaai/FengFYZG19} learns the spatial and structural features of a face by aggregating its 1-ring neighbors with the help of two mesh convolutional layers.
+DNF-Net~\cite{DBLP:journals/corr/abs-2006-15510} uses multi-scale embedding and a residual learning strategy to denoise mesh normals on cropped local patches.
+Hertz et al.~\shortcite{DBLP:journals/tog/HertzHGC20} generate geometric textures, using a 3-face convolution and a subdivision-based upsampling similar to Pixel2Mesh~\cite{DBLP:conf/eccv/WangZLFLJ18}.

-No regular and uniform hierarchy as subdivision is applied in the above methods.
-Except for Xu et al.~\shortcite{DBLP:conf/iccv/XuDZ17}, other methods do not exploit distant neighbors of faces and thus have a limited perception field.
-Compared to Xu et al.~\shortcite{DBLP:conf/iccv/XuDZ17}, our convolutions efficiently support stride and large dilation to better capture long-range features.
+{\SubdivNet} uses a regular and uniform downsampling scheme to establish a fine-to-coarse mesh hierarchy.
+Our convolution also exploits distant neighbors of faces and thus can have a larger receptive field.
+Compared to Xu et al.~\shortcite{DBLP:conf/iccv/XuDZ17}, our convolutions efficiently support stride and large dilation, allowing us to better capture long-range features.